sagemath/trac_to_gh/Issue 5831.md

 # Issue 5831: [with patch, not ready for review] reducible root system fixes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5831

 Original creator: bump